Lake Pend Oreille Idaho Club

 - 1. Scholarship Committee

 7.3 COMMITTEE TERM OF OFFICE

 The basic committee term of office is one year or as directed by the Board of Directors.

 Committee reports are to be given at a regular meeting at least once a month or more as requested by the Board of Directors or the President.

 8.1 PROCEDURE FOR AMMENDMENT

-Any change in these By-Laws must be approved by two thirds (2/3) vote at a regular meeting.
+Any change in these By-Laws must be approved by two thirds (2/3) vote at a General Member’s Meeting.
 However, a requirement that notice be given by submitting the amendment at the previous meeting in advance of the one it is to be voted upon.